lfarrell/CDM-Collage/README.md

 ## Usage:

-Enter search phrases in double quotes, e.g. "Haw River".
-You can enter a maximum of six search phrases and terms.
+Enter up to six search terms.
 This is the maximum number of phrases/terms the CONTENTdm API allows.
-It will also return a maximum of 1024 records.
-Again the most CONTENTdm will allow.
+If looking for a phrase put it in double quotes, e.g. "Haw River".
+The application will also return a maximum of 1024 records;
+ again, this is the most CONTENTdm will allow.